Convoifilter: A case study of doing cocktail party speech recognition: Model description

 \subsection{Automatic speech recognition}

 Self-supervised learning of speech representations \cite{9893562} has recently shown its effectiveness in utilizing unlabeled speech data, resulting in outperforming the state-of-the-art (SoTA) in many automatic speech recognition (ASR) datasets.
 For our study, we utilized the pre-trained wav2vec2 model \cite{DBLP:conf/nips/BaevskiZMA20} to construct our ASR model.
 The wav2vec2 model acts as a speech encoder, and for the decoder, we used an RNN transducer \cite{https://doi.org/10.48550/arxiv.1211.3711}.
 Despite having a speech enhancement module to eliminate noise from the audio, the output may still contain noise.
 To address this issue, we utilized the self-supervised learning capabilities of wav2vec2 and created a pre-trained model by incorporating noise and room reverb into the unlabeled data (see section \ref{data} for dataset details).
-Our subsequent experiment demonstrated that this approach significantly enhances the accuracy of the system.
+Our subsequent experiment demonstrated that this approach significantly enhances the system's accuracy.